adjust/cordova_sdk/README.md

 If you want to use the Adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.

-1. Create a new tracker in your [dashboard].
+1. Create a new tracker in your [dashboard](http://dash.adjust.com).
 2. Open your app delegate and add set the default tracker of your `AdjustConfig` instance:

     ```js